 Financial assets and liabilities are measured at FVTIL if they are classified as held for trading or are designated as such upon initial recognition.
 The Company may designate financial instruments as held at FVTIL when such financial instruments have a reliably determinable fair value and where doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets and liabilities or recognizing gains and losses on them on a different basis.

-Notes to the Consolidated Financial Statements (Tabular amounts in millions of Canadian dollars, except share and per share amounts)
+(Tabular amounts in millions of Canadian dollars, except share and per share amounts)

 (j) Non-derivative financial instruments, continued:

 Measurement

 Financial assets and liabilities at fair value through income or loss